HenryGinn/HGUtilities/README.md

     defaults.load(MyClass)

 We note that `defaults.kwargs` can be called from anywhere within the class and not just at initialisation, and that `**kwargs` or `kwargs` can be fed in as the second argument.
-If there are kwargs that require more complicated processing, they can be processed after the call to `defaults.kwargs`, and the default value of such key word arguments should be set to `null` in the json file of defaults.
+If there are kwargs that require more complicated processing, they can be processed after the call to `defaults.kwargs`, and the default value of such keyword arguments should be set to `null` in the json file of defaults.

 The path to the json file is stored as a class attribute `defaults_path`.
 In the directory that contains the script with the class, there will be another directory called "Default Settings", and this has the json files for all scripts in the original directory.

 ## Plotting

-For full documentation, see the specific README inside the "Plotting" module folder.
+For full documentation, see the specific README inside the "plotting" module folder.

 When creating a figure with varying characteristics, the user needs to change their code in potentially non-trivial ways in order to get the desired result.
 For example, if they had 12 subplots on a figure, and they decide that they want two figures with six subplots each instead, a single for loop would need to be split into two different for loops.
 If one of the subplots needed two lines plotted instead of one, they would either need to add that in manually outside of the loop, or change the whole data structure to make it more general.
 When the number of subplots is unknown, these problems are even worse.
 The aim of this part of the package is to make the creation of such figures easier.